Browse Dictionary: Letter “S”

 that alone, that only, same.

-Grammar: adjective (of kartā), nominative case; masculine, singular.
+Grammar : adjective (of kartā), nominative case; masculine, singular.

-Etymology: Apabhransh - soi/so/su; Prakrit - su/so; Sanskrit - sah (स: - he).
+Etymology : Apabhransh - soi/so/su; Prakrit - su/so; Sanskrit - sah (स: - he).

 soī

-That alone, only That, That, the One.
+That alone, only That, That.

-Grammar: pronoun, nominative case; third person, masculine, singular.
+Grammar : pronoun, nominative case; third person, masculine, singular.

-Etymology: Apabhransh - soi/so/su; Prakrit - su/so; Sanskrit - sah (स: - he).
+Etymology : Apabhransh - soi/so/su; Prakrit - su/so; Sanskrit - sah (स: - he).

 soī